AwkwardTurtle42/AwkwardTurtle42.github.io/Bestiary.md

 **Wants:** To absolutely stump someone with a cracker of a riddle, then drain them of blood.

-**Often Found:**: Raiding book stores looking for new books of riddles.
+**Often Found:** Raiding book stores looking for new books of riddles.

 ## Vulture Hydra